XabierGallardo/ReactJS-Minimalist-Tutorial/README.md

 # ReactJS-Minimalist-Tutorial
-Simple ReactJS Tutorial, Ubuntu based and straight to the point.
+Simple ReactJS Tutorial, Linux based and straight to the point.

 ## What's ReactJS?

-ReactJS is a JavaScript library to create fast Web Apps.<br>
+ReactJS is a JavaScript library to create highly reactive and fast Web Apps.<br>
 ReactJS is all about making components for user interfaces (UI).<br>
 Requires HTML, CSS, JavaScript and ES6 knowledge.